CSC510-Group18/BingeSuggest-next/README.md

 ## Improvements over the previous version

 - Performance: Converted code to now a Single Page Application (SPA), utilizing client-side navigation that allows users to navigate to different part of the app at the speed of light.
 A significant performance increase of over 1000x on some pages!
-- **Friends:** Users can now add friends and browser their watch history.
+- Friends: Users can now add friends and browse their watch history.
+- Movie Search: New and intuitive "Search" tab that expands off the previous iterations "Recommendations" tab.
+Search movies fast with this new feature!
 - Recommendation: Users now have access to AI-powered movie recommendation assistance through our Recommendation Genie.
 - UI Enhancements: Frontend rewritten from scratch featuring a new modern UI design.
 Migrated from jQuery to React, Bun, TypeScript, Tailwind, and many other newer technologies.
 Intuitive interface and layout!
 - Dark Mode: Users now have access to a dark mode toggle at the top right.